What is a Meta-Type?

 So What’s YOUR Meta-Type?

 Are you one of the fast moving, action-oriented Accelerators or the slower moving, creative and empathetic Synthesizers?
-Just complete the free, easy-to-use online Meta-Type questionnaire for instant results on this website!
+Just complete the free, easy-to-use online for instant results on this website!

 Learn how to make your body’s unique energy patterns serve your unique personality so you can live the life you want – every day, in all areas of your life – work, love, family!
-Learn things like: the best energy times for you, how your personality affects your reaction to stress/how to handle stress, and lots more in these detailed reports!
+Learn things like: the best energy times for you, how your personality affects your reaction to stress/how to handle stress, and lots more when you discover YOUR Meta-Type!